vogelsara/crafted-in-sweden/README.md

 The customers will be able to rate the products and write comments below them.
 The breweries will be able to create events – after they create one event they have to wait for the administrators’ acceptation.

 The customers will be able to buy promotional gifts of Crafted in Sweden and breweries in a webshop.
 (Note: this is not a requirement from the real customer.
-This requirement is included because of the school project.
+A requirement from school is to have products on the page which can be actually bought.
 Since it is forbidden by law to sell alcohol on this webshop, I need to include some other objects to buy.)

 Purchase of beers should work through Systembolaget, so products will be linked to their respective Systembolaget pages.
 There will be also a blog page, a page where customers can search for the breweries with some filters, a page where the customers can search for the products.